 In today’s expensive times, it is in one’s own financial interest to develop a passive source of income in addition to one’s regular income source.

-This is especially possible when one is in his or her twenties, when one can learn new skills, develop diverse talent, build upon one’s strengths and usefully channelize the same towards earning income.
+This is especially possible when one is in his or her twenties when one can learn new skills, develop diverse talents, build upon one’s strengths and usefully channel the same towards earning income.

 In today’s technologically connected world, one can grab business opportunities across the globe, without having to physically visit the client.

 One just needs the relevant know-how, which includes, a laptop and an understanding of the client requirement.
 Indeed, the world has become a smaller place.

 Warren Buffett once said, “If you don’t find a way to make money while you sleep, you will work until you die.”